 But Harvest, the best time of the year, there were never any instances of nightmares during harvest.

 Everyone was always in a good mood during the holiday market.
-This was the year that Clemnilshala discovered her love of the sour loaf of milk and grain and renewed her expensive taste for iylvienbol.
+This was the year that Clemnilshala rediscovered her love of the sour loaf of milk and grain and renewed her expensive taste for iylvienbol.
+Sampling it with Folruth and making farce in play that they were from the kings district and could afford the time to eat tiny foods.

 “Psst” she hissed, “Folruth, back here.”
 She said softly.

-Folruth came around the table with the permission of the lady and knelt before Clemnilshala, pulling her tightly into a strong embrace.
+Folruth nearly leapt over the table, being stopped by the lady the moment his palm hit the surface.
+This isnt a scouting hall.
+Be normal.
+He came around the side with the permission and knelt before Clemnilshala, pulling her tightly into a strong embrace.

 “I’m sorry tha I ran.”
 She muttered, “It looks like there’ll be a Lanh here.
 They send Flailmasters first to clear away the…eh…undesirables from the area and I thought…well I thought that they might try me.”